Superman: Whatever Happened to the Man of Tomorrow?: Part 2: Action Comics #583

 The next morning, Superman's fears begin to materialize: the Legion of Super-Villains arrives from the future, stating that according to legend, Superman faces his greatest enemy this day and will cease to exist.
-The Luthor-Brainiac hybrid erects a forcefield around the Fortress to prevent other heroes (including Batman, Wonder Woman, Captain Marvel and others) from interfering.
+The Luthor-Brainiac hybrid erects a force-field around the Fortress to prevent other heroes (including Batman, Wonder Woman, Captain Marvel and others) from interfering.
 In the ensuing battle, Jimmy and Lana use artifacts from the Fortress's trophy room to acquire superpowers and aid Superman in the standoff.
 Lana subdues the Kryptonite Man while Jimmy successfully shuts down the force-field generator; though the force-field mysteriously remains intact.
 Luthor briefly overcomes Brainiac's influence and begs Lana to kill him; she complies, snapping his neck.
 The Legion of Super-Villains kills Lana, while Brainiac maintains control over Luthor's corpse and murders Jimmy.
 A new attack on the Fortress breaches its walls, allowing the Kryptonite Man to rush in.
 He is ambushed and killed by Krypto, who succumbs to radiation poisoning in the process.
 Superman flies into a rage upon discovering Lana's death, and the Legion of Super-Villains is frightened into fleeing back to their own time.

 After Brainiac deactivates when Luthor's body goes into rigor mortis, Superman realizes that not all of his old foes have yet been accounted for, and that the last one, Mister Mxyzptlk, must be behind such bizarre events.
-Mxyzptlk emerges, sheds his outer facade as a "funny little man" and reveals that after hundreds of years of being merely mischievous, he had become bored and began a new villainous phase in his immortal life.
+Mxyzptlk emerges, sheds his outer facade as a "funny little man", and reveals that after hundreds of years of being merely mischievous, he had become bored and began a new villainous phase in his immortal life.
 As Superman and Lois flee, they suddenly realize the significance of the statue Superman received, and Superman threatens Mxyzptlk with the Phantom Zone projector.
 Mxyzptlk panics and says his own name backwards, which sends him back to the Fifth Dimension; at the same time, Superman activates the projector, sending Mxyzptlk into the Phantom Zone.
 Mxyzptlk dies as he is torn in half between dimensions.
 Superman, in penance for breaking his own code against killing, voluntarily enters a chamber containing a sample of gold kryptonite — which permanently strips him of his powers — and disappears into the Arctic.
 Although Superman's body is never found, it is assumed by all parties that the powerless hero died of exposure.

-After Crane concludes his interview and leaves, Lois and Jordan's son Jonathan plays with a piece of coal as the couple comment on how much Jordan prefers a normal life, implying that Jordan is really the de-powered Superman.
+After Crane concludes his interview and leaves, Lois and Jordan's son Jonathan plays with a piece of coal as the couple comment on how much Jordan prefers a normal life; this and the name of their son implies that Jordan is really the de-powered Superman.
 As Jonathan squeezes the coal into a diamond, Jordan winks to the reader, as he and Lois continue to "just live happily ever after".